tylertian123/engsci-notes/2026_winter/rob521_mobile_robots/lec6.md

 * Given a reference path $\bm x_d$, we want to design controllers which output a vehicle command $\bm u$ input to the robot, which results in the actual state $\bm x$ subject to a disturbance $\bm w$; we measure the state with sensors which produce readings $\bm y$, corrupted by noise $\bm n$, and a state estimator produces the estimate $\hat{\bm x}$ used in the controller
 	* For now we take sensing and state estimation for granted, i.e. $\hat{\bm x} = \bm x$
 * This problem is complicated by the fact that our vehicle models are usually nonlinear (e.g. differential drive) and are working with a MIMO system
-* Note that *trajectory control* involves commanding the robot to a specific state at a specific time, while *path-Tracking control* cares only about how the robot gets to the state and not the time
+* Note that *trajectory control* involves commanding the robot to a specific state at a specific time, while *path-tracking control* cares only about how the robot gets to the state and not the time
 	* Trajectory control is more useful for e.g. synchronized drone swarms
 	* When trajectory control falls behind it needs to cut corners to catch up, which is bad since it might hit hazards in the way